GeorginaCarlisle/take-control-frontend-app/README.md

 ### Code

-[Code Institute](https://codeinstitute.net/) - "Moments" learning materials were followed during the initial set-up of this project, installing dependencies and deploying to Heroku.
+[Code Institute](https://codeinstitute.net/) - "Moments" learning materials were followed during the initial set-up of this project, installing dependencies, setting up routing and deploying to Heroku.
 The "Moments" walkthrough was also used as an example project on which this project is based.

 ### Fonts